Data modeling in Azure Cosmos DB for NoSQL

 }

-Here we've (mostly) followed the embedded model, where data from other entities are embedded in the top-level document, but other data is referenced.
+Here we have (mostly) followed the embedded model, where data from other entities are embedded in the top-level document, but other data is referenced.

-Sure, if the author's name changed or they wanted to update their photo we'd have to update every book they ever published but for our application, based on the assumption that authors don't change their names often, this is an acceptable design decision.
+If the author's name changes or they update their photo, you'd need to update every book they published.
+However, for this application, assuming authors rarely change their names, this compromise is an acceptable design decision.

-In the example, there are pre-calculated aggregates values to save expensive processing on a read operation.
-In the example, some of the data embedded in the author document is data that is calculated at run-time.
-Every time a new book is published, a book document is created and the countOfBooks field is set to a calculated value based on the number of book documents that exist for a particular author.
+In the example, there are precalculated aggregate values to save expensive processing during a read operation.
+In the example, some of the data embedded in the author item is data that is calculated at run-time.
+Every time a new book is published, a book item is created and the countOfBooks field is set to a calculated value based on the number of book documents that exist for a particular author.
 This optimization would be good in read heavy systems where we can afford to do computations on writes in order to optimize reads.

 The ability to have a model with precalculated fields is made possible because Azure Cosmos DB supports multi-document transactions.
-Many NoSQL stores can't do transactions across documents and therefore advocate design decisions, such as "always embed everything," due to this limitation.
+Many NoSQL stores can't perform transactions across documents and therefore advocate design decisions like "always embed everything" because of this limitation.
 With Azure Cosmos DB, you can use server-side triggers, or stored procedures that insert books and update authors all within an ACID transaction.
-Now you don't have to embed everything into one document just to be sure that your data remains consistent.
+Now you don't have to embed everything into one item just to be sure that your data remains consistent.

 Book documents: